sg1705/prettier-eslint-vscode-airbnb-demo/README.md

 npm install --save-dev prettier
 ```

-2. Turn on the Prettier extension in VSCode
+## 2. Turn on the Prettier extension in VSCode

 Prettier is a code formatter and a VSCode extension.
 It allows teams to establish code formatting rules, and then it enforces those rules.

+![Prettier search in VSCode][docs/prettier-extension-install.png]

-3) Configure VSCode for formatting on save.
+3. Configure VSCode for formatting on save.
    In Workspace setting, check on "Format on Save" .
 This creates a file in .vscode/settings.json
    Add the following to the file